-You can still keep your own current account and open an additional TSB joint account, and move money between the two accounts easily
+You can keep your own current account and open an additional TSB joint account, and move money between the two accounts easily

 Important things to remember

 Along with the benefits of opening a joint account, there are also extra responsibilities.
 Here are a few things to consider:

 Each person can make withdrawals, use cash machines or apply for an

 Both of you are responsible for any debts on the joint account, such as an overdraft, even if it was only one of you who withdrew the money